Last updated May 7, 2014

 What is "bob veal" or "slink veal"?

 Bob veal and slink veal come from unusually young calves.
-Bob veal can come from an unborn calf or a newborn calf who was just a few days old at slaughter.
+Bob veal can come from a newborn calf who was just a few days or weeks old at slaughter.
 Slink veal comes from an unborn, premature or stillborn calf.
 Unborn calves are sometimes found when an adult cow is slaughtered and happens to be pregnant at the time of slaughter.
 Meat from unborn calves is now illegal for human consumption in the U.S., Canada and other countries, but their hides are used for boots and upholstery and their blood is used for science.

 What about humane veal?